 András Komáromy, DVM, PhD

-Dr. András Komáromy is a board certified veterinary ophthalmologist and vision scientist with a special interest in glaucoma.
-After obtaining his veterinary degree from the University of Zurich, he obtained a PhD in comparative ophthalmology and glaucomatology at the University of Florida, where he also received his clinical residency training.
-As a post-doctoral fellow and assistant professor at the University of Pennsylvania, he focused on the development of novel retinal gene therapies, most importantly for achromatopsia.
-Following his move to Michigan State University, Dr. Komáromy focused again on the study of canine glaucoma and its value as a model for a better understanding of disease mechanisms that are likewise involved in human glaucoma.
-The development of novel gene therapies continues to be the main interest, given their potential for effective, long-term IOP control and protection of the optic nerve.
+Dr. András Komáromy is a professor of comparative ophthalmology, a board-certified veterinary ophthalmologist, and a vision scientist with a special interest in glaucoma at Michigan State University (MSU).
+After obtaining his veterinary degree from the University of Zurich, he received a PhD in comparative ophthalmology and glaucomatology at the University of Florida, where he also went through his clinical residency training.
+As a post-doctoral fellow and assistant professor at the University of Pennsylvania, he focused on developing novel retinal gene therapies, most notably for achromatopsia.
+Following his move to MSU, Dr. Komáromy started to focus again on the study of canine glaucoma and its value as a model for a better understanding of disease mechanisms that are likewise involved in human glaucoma.
+The development of novel gene therapies continues to be a central interest with their potential for effective, long-term intraocular pressure control and protection of the optic nerve.
 Dr. Komáromy is a recipient of the Shaffer Prize for Innovative Science (Glaucoma Research Foundation) and the Carl Camras Translational Research Award (ARVO Foundation/Pfizer Ophthalmics).
+He is a Fellow of the Association for Research in Vision and Ophthalmology (ARVO).
+Dr. Komáromy served on the board and as president of the American College of Veterinary Ophthalmologists (ACVO).
+He is the current Editor-in-Chief of Veterinary Ophthalmology.